Remote control your RaspberryPI from Twitter.

 oauth_secret: generated automatically.
 Do not modify.

-If you are using your own application keys you must add this tree lines to your ~./rpitwit_config file:
+If you are using your own application keys you MUST add this three lines to your ~./rpitwit_config file:

 AppName=<your twitter application name> CONSUMER_KEY=<your twitter application key> CONSUMER_SECRET=<your twitter application secret>

-For more info about generating your application keys look in the documentation directory.
+For more info about generating your application keys look under the documentation directory.

-This very simple tool that justs execute shell and python scripts contained within the script directory.
+This is very simple tool that just executes shell and python scripts contained within the script directory.